Engaging and useful guide to FreeStyle Libre systems: dedicated children and young people case studies

 Meet the expert workshops: Comprehensive data interpretation case studies

 This is your opportunity to benefit from dedicated time with an expert to work through real-life scenarios to solidify your practical understanding of data interpretation.
-You will be asked to choose two of the following workshops upon course booking (if you don’t let us know your preferred choice, you will be randomly allocated): Workshop 1: CGM and HCL data interpretation for adolescents and young adults (including alcohol and exercise) Dr Reza Zaidi, Consultant Diabetologist and Lead for the Young Adult and Transition, Royal Liverpool and Broadgreen University Hospitals NHS Trust
+You will be asked to choose two of the following workshops upon course booking (if you don’t let us know your preferred choice, you will be randomly allocated): Workshop 1: General nuances of HCL and CGM use in young adults (including alcohol related advice) Dr Reza Zaidi, Consultant Diabetologist and Lead for the Young Adult and Transition, Royal Liverpool and Broadgreen University Hospitals NHS Trust

 Workshop 2: CGM and HCL data interpretation in younger children Dr Fiona Campbell, Clinical Lead for General Paediatric Medicine and Diabetes and Consultant in Paediatric Diabetes, The Leeds Teaching Hospitals NHS Trust Workshop 3: Utilising CGM data in more challenging CYP: Type 2, basel bolus, (non-HCL) Professor Ramzi Ajjan, Professor of Metabolic Medicine, University of Leeds and The Leeds Teaching Hospitals NHS Trust |